 One of the things that amused me about this city is that people love to interact with strangers.
 On my first week, I was sitting in the lobby of our apartment, when a stranger passed by the full-length glass windows and waved his hand.
 Then, there was the time I was standing on the sidewalk when an old couple walking towards me paused to smile and say hi.
 Back home, the only strangers who said hi to you in the streets were half-naked cat-callers who had nothing better to do with their lives.

 In shops, I wondered whether they were asking a rhetorical question when they said, How are you?
-My response is always a single syllable: Good.
+My response is always the same: Good.

 It took a while for me to get used to it, but eventually, I added two more words to my reply: